 According to the Skin Cancer Foundation, between 40 and 50% of Americans who live to age 65 will either have basal cell carcinoma or squamous cell carcinoma at some point.

 Melanoma, the deadliest form of skin cancer, only accounts for about 4% of all skin cancers, but it is the leading cause of cancer death among 25- to 30-year-old women.

-Though basal cell carcinoma and squamous cell carcinoma are not typically life threatening, they can both be aggressive.
+Though basal cell carcinoma and squamous cell carcinoma are not typically life-threatening, they can both be aggressive.
 In some cases, they can spread to nearby bones and tissue if left untreated.
 These types of skin cancers are typically considered to be “low risk” because the affected cells are clustered together in a single group.
 The fact that they are contained in one area means the tumors are easier to treat.
-In most cases, the cancer can be completely removed with surgery.
+In most cases, cancer can be completely removed with surgery.

 Mohs surgery offers cure rates as high as 99% for cases of squamous cell carcinoma and basal cell carcinoma — cancers with a high risk of recurrence.
 Named after Dr. Frederic Mohs, who performed the first procedure in the 1930s, Mohs micrographic surgery is a highly specialized surgical technique used to treat non-melanoma skin cancers.

 Not all tumors are perfect spheres; many have tentacles below the surface of the skin.
 Mohs surgery allows the surgeon to remove all of the visible cancer, layer by layer, as well as a small amount of the surrounding healthy tissue.
 Each layer is then examined under a microscope to ensure all of the cancer cells have been removed.